top of page

 One of the best cycling apps I have ever used

-These days cyclists rely a lot on technology.
+These days many cyclists rely on technology.
 And I will use this space to share some of my favorites.
 Ride With GPS is great.
 You can plot our your routes for each day.
 The app shows you the distance, terrain, climbs, grade on those climbs and more.
 Bruce was able to find someone who had already plotted our route, which he copied.
 He then went in, broke that up into individual days, and added directions to each of our hotels.
 Big help.
 Thanks Bruce.

 Given the weather, I want to share another app I started using just before this trip, Epic Ride Weather.
 This app could be nice for every day riding, but it is so valuable for touring.
 The app uses Dark Sky (a great weather app by the way) and your riding plan for the day (we import ours from Ride With GPS.
 You then plug in the day and time you want to start your ride and your expected mph.
 The app then forecasts temperature (actual, feels like), wind, elevation, UV Index, and more — for minute-by-minute weather forecasts along your ride.
 Below you see three screenshots: